How Do I Know if I’m on the Right Financial Track? | Wealthsimple

 My advice to everyone is: you have to get rid of the credit card debt first.
 It’s the worst form of debt.
 The interest rate on that debt is most likely about 19% — possibly even higher.
 Think of it this way: what type of investment can you get a guaranteed rate of return of 20%?
 Bitcoin’s been going crazy lately, certainly — but 20% guaranteed?
 The answer is: nothing.

 So, first step: attack all of your high-interest debts.
-That means credit cards, your home equity line of credit and even your student loan debt depending on interest rates.
+That means primarily credit cards and even your student loan debt depending on interest rates.
 I often tell people that any debts where the rate is 5% or higher is something you need to take care of before you invest.
 But it depends on your appetite for risk.
 Some people end up thinking it's better to pay off anything above 4% — that's a conservative way to go.
 Everyone's best approach is slightly different depending on their risk tolerance and time frame, so that's a good one to check with one of our financial advisors.

 Well, as much as we’d love to help you invest your money, the first thing you should do is make sure you have an emergency fund.